On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

-As seen in Figure \ref{fig:SSLP_K} and \ref{fig:SNIP_K}, the trends are quite different for SSLP instances and SNIP instances when applying {\rstrone}.
-For SSLP instances, smaller $K$ performs better for obtaining a reasonably good bound faster since the restricted separation is much easier to solve when $K$ is small.
+As seen in Figures \ref{fig:SSLP_K} and \ref{fig:SNIP_K}, the trends are quite different for different problem classes when applying {\rstrone}.
+For SSLP and SSLPV instances, smaller $K$ performs better for obtaining a reasonably good bound faster since the restricted separation is much easier to solve when $K$ is small.
 However, for SNIP instances $K=20$ seems to dominate $K=5$ and $K=10$.
 We believe this is because the time to generate a cut is not significantly impacted by $K$ for the SNIP instances, but $K=20$ gives much stronger cuts for closing the gap.
 Comparing {\rstrone} and {\rstrtwo}, {\rstrtwo} appears to be less sensitive to $K$ in terms of obtaining a reasonably good bound for SSLP instances.
 On the other hand, the performance of {\rstrtwo} is almost identical to the performance of {\rstrone} for SNIP instances.
-For SSLP instances with {\rstrone} or {\rstrtwo}, we find that larger $K$ often leads to longer solution time for obtaining a reasonable bound while small $K$ ($K=5$) is incapable of getting a strong bound.
-We observe that {\rstrmip} is fairly robust to the choice of the basis size $K$ for both SSLP and SNIP instances.
-One particular reason is that the constraint $\sum_{k\in I_s}z_k\leq K$ in \eqref{MIPapprox} is often loose in early stages of the algorithm for relatively large $K$'s as the constraint $\alpha\pi_0+\|\lambda\|_1\leq 1$ tends to select a sparse $\lambda$ and thus a sparse $z$.
+For SSLP and SSLPV instances with {\rstrone} or {\rstrtwo}, we find that larger $K$ often leads to longer solution time for obtaining a reasonable bound while small $K$ ($K=5$) is incapable of getting a strong bound.
+We observe that {\rstrmip} is fairly robust to the choice of the basis size $K$.
+One particular reason is that the constraint $\sum_{k\in I_s}z_k\leq K$ in \eqref{MIPapprox} is often loose in early stages of the algorithm for relatively large $K$'s as the constraint $\alpha\pi_0+\|\beta\|_1\leq 1$ tends to select a sparse $\beta$ and thus a sparse $z$.
 For the same instance, different basis sizes result in very close bounds at the end of the run.

-In summary, the basis size $K$ yields a trade-off between the strength of cuts and computation time.
+\textbf{Conclusion.} The basis size $K$ yields a trade-off between the strength of cuts and computation time.
 We find the optimal choice of $K$ for {\rstrone} depends on the instance.
-Slightly larger $K$ ($K=20$) often works better for {\rstrtwo} while the performance of {\rstrmip} is robust to the choice of $K$.
+Slightly larger $K$ ($K=20$) often works better for {\rstrtwo} while the performance of {\rstrmip} is much more robust to the choice of $K$.